jcmugabi/Eden-Confectionery/README.md

 #### [GitHub](github.com/jcmugabi)
 #### [LinkedIn](linkedin.com/in/joseph-charles-mugabi-b26524271)

-## Get in Touch
-We're passionate about baking and dedicated to providing you with the finest baked goods and exceptional service.
-If you have any questions, inquiries, or feedback, please don't hesitate to reach out to us.
-Your satisfaction is our priority!

 Thank you for visiting the Eden Confectionery website codebase.
-We look forward to serving you soon and making your baking experience truly delightful!
+We look forward to having the site up and running soon and serving you delightfully!